ibm-cloud-docs/security-services/prereqs.md

 # Planning for the core security services deployable architectures
 {: #prereqs}

-## Before you begin
+Before you begin the deployment of a core security services deployable architecture, make sure that you understand and meet the prerequisites.

+## Confirm your {{site.data.keyword.cloud_notm}} settings
-{: #prereq-steps}
+{: #css-cloud-prereqs}

-Make sure that you set up the following items before you deploy the architecture.
+Complete the following steps before you deploy the core security services deployable architecture.

+1. Confirm or set up an {{site.data.keyword.cloud_notm}} account:

+    Make sure that you have an {{site.data.keyword.cloud_notm}} Pay-As-You-Go or Subscription account:

+    - If you don't have an {{site.data.keyword.cloud_notm}} account, [create one](/docs/account?topic=account-account-getting-started).
+    - If you have a Trial or Lite account, [upgrade your account](/docs/account?topic=account-upgrading-account).
+1. Configure your {{site.data.keyword.cloud_notm}} account:
+    1. Log in to [{{site.data.keyword.cloud_notm}}](https://cloud.ibm.com) with the {{site.data.keyword.ibmid}} you used to set up the account.
+This {{site.data.keyword.ibmid}} user is the account owner and has full IAM access.
+    1. [Complete the company profile](/docs/account?topic=account-contact-info) and contact information for the account.
+This profile is required to stay in compliance with {{site.data.keyword.cloud_notm}} Financial Services profile.

+## Set the IAM permissions
+{: #css-iam-prereqs}

+1. Set up account access ({{site.data.keyword.iamshort}} (IAM)):

-- Create an API key in the target account with sufficient permissions.
-The target account is the account that will host the resources that are deployed by this deployable architecture.
-For more information, see [Managing user API keys](/docs/account?topic=account-userapikey&interface=ui).
-Store the value of the API key because you need it later.
+    1. Create an {{site.data.keyword.cloud_notm}} [API key](/docs/account?topic=account-userapikey&interface=terraform#create_user_key-api-terra) in the target account with sufficient permissions.
+This API key authorizes the project to deploy to a target account and is required to deploy your architecture.
+For more information, see [Using an API key with Secrets Manager to authorize a project to deploy an architecture](/docs/secure-enterprise?topic=secure-enterprise-authorize-project).

-    On evaluation environments, grant the `Administrator` role on the **IAM Identity Service**, **All Identity and Access enabled services**, and on the **Activity Tracker Event Routing** and **All Account Management** services.
-For a production environment, restrict access to the minimum level of permissions indicated in the [permissions tab](/catalog/7df1e4ca-d54c-4fd0-82ce-3d13247308cd/architecture/deploy-arch-ibm-core-security-svcs-0294f96e-7314-48d1-a710-c08a541b2119#permissions) of the deployable architecture.
+    - On evaluation environments, grant the Administrator role on the **IAM Identity Service**, **All Identity and Access enabled services**, and on the **Activity Tracker Event Routing** and **All Account Management** services.
+    - For a production environment, restrict access to the minimum permissions level as indicated in the **Permissions** tab of the deployable architecture details page.
+    - Store the value of the API key because you need it later.

+## Optional planning information

+The following items are not required for core security services deployable architecture, but might support your deployment.

-- (Optional) Install the {{site.data.keyword.cloud_notm}} CLI Project plug-in by running the `ibmcloud plugin install project` command.
+- Install the {{site.data.keyword.cloud_notm}} CLI Project plug-in by running the `ibmcloud plugin install project` command.
 For more information, see the [Project CLI reference](/docs/cli?topic=cli-projects-cli).
+- Familiarize yourself with the [Customization options](/docs/security-services?topic=security-services-customize-css).

+You might see notifications in {{site.data.keyword.cloud_notm}} Projects that new versions of a configuration are available.
+You can ignore these messages because they do not prevent you from deploying the stack.
+No specific action is required from you.
+These notifications are expected, as we are rapidly iterating on the development of the underlying components.
+As new stack versions become available, the versions of the underlying components will also be updated.
+{: tip}